arescrimson/Lytro/README.md

 ### Exciting updates and improvements from the old version include:

 + Reworking bot to utilize slash commands instead of prefixes.
 This allows the bot to utilize autofill menus, better handling of interactions, and more!
-+ Autofill menus for query-related searches, such as anime, characters, and steam games.
++ Autofill menus for query-related searches, such as anime, characters, and video games.
 + Reworked UI, visuals, and error handling for embed and returned messages.
 + Much cleaner code and an improvement to command/bot speed and precision overall.
-+ More commands planned!
-Now has commands about steam and cats as well.
++ More commands planned and in active development!
+Now has commands about games and animals as well.
 + Now fully hosted and supported on **Google Cloud Platform - Compute Engine**.
 + Now unit tested with **Jest**.
 + And more!